 To master social skills, you need to learn to start a conversation in important social situations.
-You can practice starting conversations with strangers, friends and friends of friends.
+You can practice starting conversations with strangers, friends, and friends of friends.
 The more you practice, the better you get.

 Getting started is always the hardest part, as it sets the tone and takes the initiative for the exchange to come.
 Here is a guide to all you need to know about starting conversations in different contexts.

-- Rules For Starting Conversations
+- Some Ground Rules For Starting Conversations

 - How To Start A Conversation With A Group Of People

-- Start Conversations With Extra Confidence
+- How Start Conversations With Extra Confidence

 Some Ground Rules For Starting Conversations

 It’s never about those first few words you utter.
 These are not what starts the conversation.
-They just prepare for what you say afterwards, which in turn determines whether or not you’ll have a conversation or not.
+They just prepare for what you say afterward, which in turn determines whether or not you’ll have a conversation or not.